Steckschwein/steckschwein.github.io/content/software.md

 ![ehbasic](/images/ehbasic.png)

 EhBasic is a quite common BASIC interpreter among homebrew enthusiasts because of it's easy portability.
 Our version is based on the [65c02 version by forum.6502.org user floobydust](http://forum.6502.org/viewtopic.php?f=5&t=5760).
-We extended it with a few graphics commands that interface with the V9958's command engine and implemented a [LOAD routine that accepts ASCII source files](/post/ascii_ehbasic/).
+We extended it with a few graphics commands that interface with the V9958's command engine and implemented the [LOAD](/post/ascii_ehbasic/) and the [SAVE](/post/ascii_save_ehbasic/) command to load and save the BASIC program as ASCII source instead of binary.

 ### TaliForth2